Home › Blog › 15 Gantt Chart Examples for Project Management

 • Workload

-The timeline view provides a visual representation of the project, making it easier to plan and allocate resources.
+The timeline view visually represents the project, making planning and allocating resources easier.
 The dependencies and milestones help you identify critical path tasks and potential bottlenecks and adjust your schedule accordingly.

 2. Human Resource